lgi-devs/lgi/docs/guide.md

 ## 7. Logging

 GLib provides generic logging facility using `g_message` and similar C macros.
-These utilities are not directly usable in Lua, so LGI provides layer which allows logging messages using GLib logging facilities and controlling behavior of logging methods.
+These utilities are not directly usable in Lua, so lgi provides layer which allows logging messages using GLib logging facilities and controlling behavior of logging methods.

 All logging is controlled by `lgi.log` table.
-To allow logging in LGI-enabled code, `lgi.log.domain(name)` method exists.
+To allow logging in lgi-enabled code, `lgi.log.domain(name)` method exists.
 This method returns table containing methods `message`, `warning`, `critical`, `error` and `debug` methods, which take format string optionally followed by inserts and logs specified string.
 An example of typical